-CONCLUSIONS
+5. CONCLUSIONS

-The desk-top flat-bed image scanner with a transparency unit was found to function properly as an image input device for formation analysis under satisfied prerequisite conditions if the output is calibrated based on a standard film or by comparison to Elrepho type reflectometer.
-However, there remained some distortion in the output characteristics even after the calibration.
+The desktop flatbed image scanner with a transparency unit was found to function properly as an image input device for formation analysis under satisfied prerequisite conditions if the output is calibrated based on a standard film or by comparison to Elrepho type reflectometer.
+However, there remained distortion in the output characteristics even after the calibration.
 So, unlike Elrepho type, optical density squared was almost proportional to the basis weight of paper.
 The formation index, the standard deviation of optical density squared correlated better with the subjective ranking than that of optical density or of gray level.
 Optical density squared divided by the basis weight showed the highest Kendall's coefficient of correlation.
-Anyway, the standard deviation of gray level was far from propriety as a formation index.
+In summary, the standard deviation of gray level was found to lack in validity as a formation index except comparison between papers with close gray levels.